 What goes into the manual redaction process?

 The manual redaction process is a time-intensive one.
 For redacting documents, this could look like taking a black marker or a digital redaction tool and covering up the necessary text.
-For photos and video this could look like pixellating or blacking out PII, someone’s face, etc. And for audio and video, this could mean bleeping out or cutting moments where PII or other confidential information is mentioned.
+For photos and videos this could look like pixellating or blacking out PII, someone’s face, etc. And for audio and video, this could mean bleeping out or cutting moments where PII or other confidential information is mentioned.

-While the process sounds straightforward, this is incredibly time-consuming when done manually.
+While the process sounds straightforward, it’s incredibly time-consuming when done manually.
 Aside from needing to check and double-check the work and creating a redaction log to maintain compliance and chain of command, there is a large window for human error and inadvertent disclosure, both of which could be detrimental and seriously harmful to the case, individuals involved in the case, and the legal professionals who are processing the information.

 This is especially true when video is involved.
 When a video needs to be redacted manually, someone must go through the video frame by frame to ensure that nothing is missed—meaning that a 10-minute video could take an entire week to complete properly.
 Plus, on top of this time constraint, practices and teams need to also consider the cost it takes to dedicate employees’ time to these efforts.